 Scientists in the UK believe the variant is more contagious than previously identified strains.
 The vaccines being given now are thought to be effective against the variant, Colorado health officials said in a news release.

-Being more transmissible is no good, Bedford said, adding that the variant will make it harder to rein in the pandemic.
+Bedford said that being more transmissible is no good, adding that the variant will make it harder to rein in the pandemic.

 Its not clear exactly why the variant appears to spread faster.
 It has an unusually large number of genetic changes, or mutations, particularly in areas that affect the Spike protein, according to reports by Public Health England.